Aeroluna/LunaCoopMod/README.md

 - Reworked Joeyray's Bar to allow any outlaw as your first outlaw for free instead of only Tychus.
   - Now possible to not have Tychus active at all.
-  - Calldown Odin will only revive Tychus if Tychus is recruites.
+  - Calldown Odin will only revive Tychus if Tychus is recruited.
+  - Cannot recruit Tychus while Odin is deployed.

 It's probably still worth taking Tychus, but now atleast you have a choice.